• No results found for this search.

 Art Exhibition Series

-The Takoma Park Community Center is a vibrant hub of activity with several galleries that feature wall-mounted work, sculpture, and suspended installations in the large atrium.
-Hundreds of people visit the community center every week, offering an excellent opportunity for artists to share their work with the public.
-We are not seeking submissions for future exhibitions at this time.
+The Takoma Park Community Center is a vibrant hub of activity with several galleries that feature wall-mounted work.
+Hundreds of people visit the Community Center every week, offering an excellent opportunity for artists to share their work with the public.
+Artists also are paid a $100 honorarium, and no commission is charged for any sales.

 A photo of a leaf in Sligo Creek by Julius Kassovic